ipponshimeji/Panasu/Docs/Reference/Format-Documents.md

 Each name must be one which can be passed to -f option of pandoc.

-Each item in this argument corresponds to the item in FromExtensions respectively.
+Each item in this argument corresponds to the item in `FromExtensions` respectively.
-The array length of this parameter must be same to the one of FromExtensions.
+The array length of this parameter must be same to the one of `FromExtensions`.

 |||
 |:--|:--|